 Power Apps works in a very similar way to Excel.
 This is useful for two reasons – firstly, it means you don’t need any specialist coding skills, and secondly, you’ll already be familiar with some of the functions and how it all works.
 By ‘low code’ it means there’s no coding language to learn, and it uses code in the same way as Excel (i.e. in a way that does not impact the user at all).

 Power Apps is suitable for a wide range of apps, and you can create apps for web browsers, smartphones, or tablets.
-If you’re looking to reduce how much paper you use, you can use Power Apps for forms.
-Power Apps also has the ability to take photos, collect data, manage and track projects, and so much more.
+If you’re looking to reduce how much paper you use, you can use for forms.
+It also has the ability to take photos, collect data, manage and track projects, and so much more.
 These types of apps can be useful for tasks such as inventory, HR investigations, annual leave tracking, among many other routine tasks.

-Power Apps examples in practice: Transport for London uses Power Apps to track their buses, while Pepsi uses Power Apps within their bottling plants.
+Examples in practice: Transport for London uses Power Apps to track their buses, while Pepsi uses it within their bottling plants.

 Nope, you don’t need to use SQL at all.
 You can collect data and store it in a way that suits you – such as a SharePoint list or Excel spreadsheet.
 You can even create an app that collects data and emails it directly to someone.
 Microsoft has recently released a connector that also lets you fill in a Word template using Power Apps or Power Automate.